 - Always assume that something that seems too good to be true is too good to be true.

-- Double check sender's addresses and URLs.
+- Double check the sender's addresses and URLs.
 Spoofed emails and websites are usually only slightly different and require you to pay close attention.

-- Seek out alternative information, either from the company that is supposedly contacting you or on Google to see if other people are receiving similar emails, and if they are legitimate.
+- Seek out alternative information, either from the company that is supposedly contacting you or on Google, to see if other people are receiving similar emails and if they are legitimate.